joychopda/CyberNews-Scraper/README.md

 ⚠️ Disclaimer
 	•	Google News RSS is unofficial and may rate-limit or block aggressive scraping.
 	•	For educational and non-commercial use.
-Always respect robots.txt and ToS.